 Area for Development Owner Progress Review the Devolved Resource Management Manual and the arrangements for ensuring it remains current.
 Chief Constable's Chief Finance Officer The arrangements for reviewing and maintaining the Devolved Resource manual have been reviewed and it has been agreed to assign subject matter experts as owners of the relevant chapters.
 These will be reviewed at regularly as need dictates so that the content remains contemporary.
-Consider the provisions of the Monitoring Officer protocol in respect of changes in that role.
-Chief Executive and Monitoring Officer This has been carried forward to 2022/2023.
+2. Consider the provisions of the Monitoring Officer protocol in respect of changes in that role.
+Chief Executive and Monitoring Officer The document will be refreshed in 2022/23 which will also assist in ensuring that an up to date Monitoring Officer governance instrument is carried into the Mayoral Combined Authority transition programme.
+Associated national non- statutory PCC governance guidance remains under review by HM Government.
 3. Review the arrangements in place for monitoring Capital Programmes in order to enhance their effectiveness.
 Commissioner's Chief Finance Officer This was addressed by recommendations to the PFCC in the budget report for 2022/23.
 Specifically at paragraph 2.5 The PFCC is asked to approve the Capital Program initially set at £5,444k, before any slippage from 2021/22, as set out at Appendix A, for 2022/23 and within that program approve that: Indicative approval of the 2023/24 Rolling Program budgets as set out in Appendix A, and delegation of approval of any requests to pre-order against the 2023/24 budgets to the Commissioners CFO, up to 25% of each indicative budget.
 The 2023/24 Rolling Programs will be submitted for formal approval at this time next year.
 Delegation to the Commissioners CFO to approve, where needed and appropriate, for the carry forward of any slippage from the approved 2021/22 Capital Program into 2022/23.
 The Force report to EB, in June, September, December and March, setting out full details of the Capital Program, which provides an update on each scheme within the program, including an overview of each scheme, progress on delivery, finances and risks.